|

 the years 1173 - 1174.

-So the marriage was off but father Henry
+This marriage was off and father Henry arranged another marriage

-of Gloucester.
-In 1177 John was given the lordship of Ireland.
-John went and visited Ireland for a while during April until late
+In 1177, John was given the lordship of Ireland.
+John went and visited Ireland

 1185.
 While in Ireland, John partied the house down, which didn't